collective/Products.FacultyStaffDirectory/src/Products/FacultyStaffDirectory/README.txt

   1. Install the dependencies:

-     1. Put membrane, Relations, and WebLionLibrary (included) into your Products folder.
+     1. Put membrane and Relations into your
+        Products folder.

      2. If you're using Plone 2.5.x, put the included copy of Archetypes into